hilaryzen/MKS22X-MarioKart/README.md

 5/28

-Kayla:
-fixed colordetection
-rotating around center of kart start obstacle class started mapselect screen wrote isonWater - if on water - drown lostScreen which connects back to the mapselect wrote reset
+Kayla: I managed to fix the color detection (It was an extremely small error).
+The kart is rotating about its center for the game now as well.
+I started the Obstacle class and the mapSelect screen (only one map right now).
+I wrote isOnWater and thus if the kart lands on the blue pixels, the kart would drown and transfer to the lostScreen().
+Once you reach the lost screen, you can replay.
+It would transfer you back to the mapSelect screen.
+The game would be reset.